Little Richard: Sexuality

-In the early 1950s, Richard became acquainted with openly gay musician Billy Wright, who helped in establishing Richard's look, advising him to use pancake makeup on his face and wear his hair in a long-haired pompadour style similar to his.
-As Richard got used to the makeup, he ordered his band, the Upsetters, to wear makeup too, in order to gain entry into predominantly white venues.
+In the early 1950s, Richard became acquainted with openly gay musician Billy Wright, who helped in establishing Richard's look, advising him to use pancake makeup and wear his hair in a long-haired pompadour style similar to his.
+As Richard got used to the makeup, he ordered his band, the Upsetters, to wear makeup too, to gain entry into predominantly white venues.
 He later stated, "I wore the make-up so that white men wouldn't think I was after the white girls.
 It made things easier for me, plus it was colorful too."
 In 2000, Richard told Jet magazine, "I figure if being called a sissy would make me famous, let them say what they want to."
 Richard's look, however, still attracted female audiences, who would send him naked photos and their phone numbers.
-Groupies began throwing undergarments at Richard during performances.

-During Richard's heyday, his obsession with voyeurism and group sex continued, his girlfriend Audrey Robinson participating.
+During Richard's heyday, his obsession with voyeurism and group sex continued, with Robinson's participation.
 Richard wrote that Robinson would have sex with men while she sexually stimulated Richard.
 Despite saying he was "born again" after leaving rock and roll for the church in 1957, Richard left Oakwood College after exposing himself to a male student.
 The incident was reported to the student's father, and Richard withdrew from the college.
 In 1962, Richard was arrested for spying on men urinating in toilets at a Trailways bus station in Long Beach, California.
-He participated in orgies and continued to be a voyeur.

 On May 4, 1982, on Late Night with David Letterman, Richard said, "God gave me the victory.
 I'm not gay now, but, you know, I was gay all my life.
 I believe I was one of the first gay people to come out.
 But God let me know that he made Adam be with Eve, not Steve.
 So, I gave my heart to Christ."
 In his 1984 book, while demeaning homosexuality as "unnatural" and "contagious", he told Charles White he was "omnisexual".

 In 1995, Richard told Penthouse that he always knew he was gay, saying "I've been gay all my life".
 In 2007, Mojo Magazine referred to Richard as "bisexual".

 In October 2017, Richard once again denounced homosexuality in an interview with the Christian Three Angels Broadcasting Network, calling homosexual and transgender identity "unnatural affection" that goes against "the way God wants you to live".